jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/storage/storage.md

 - To validate checksum of upload of large files, use thw S3 ETag (sent in the response) against the local MD5 hash.

 ## Redshift

+### Storage Options

+- While Amazon RDS, DynamoDB, and Neptune are all built in SSDs, Amazon Redshift offers you a choice of **SSD** or **HDD** storage.
+- Amazon Redshift offers three different node types to best accommodate your workloads.
+You can select *RA3*, *DC2*, or *DS2*, depending on your required performance and data size.
+    - DC2: Compute Intensive with local SSD
+    - DS2: Legacy, uses HDD for lower cost, not recommended
+    - RA3: with managed storage, allows you to optimize your datawarehouse by scaling and paying for compute and storage independently.

 ### Workload Management (WLM)